Iurii-Podkorytov/SfM/README.md

 ## 🚀 How to Use

 1. Shoot a video of an object or take pictures of it.
-2. Follow the instructions in the *.ipynb* file
+2. Follow the instructions in the *presentation.ipynb* file

 ## ⚙️ Libraries and Tools Used